tamnguyenbbt/Okapi/README.md

 # Okapi
-Selenium and ExtSelenium-based Web UI test automation library with dynamic content concept support.
+Selenium and ExtSelenium-based Web UI test automation library with dynamic content concept support
-* Support Selenium WebDriver Grid only.
+* Support Selenium WebDriver Grid configuration only
+* Support .Net Framework 4.5 and 4.6

 ## Set Up Test Project
 The code in this repo is for a sample test project based on MSUnit and .Net Framework 4.5.